Cybersecurity Policy (Minor)

 The Minor in Cybersecurity Policy introduces students to the basics of cybersecurity, as well as to societal and business mandates for incorporating cybersecurity into an organization’s policies and governance structures.
 We study techniques for communicating about cybersecurity, and we explore solutions for sustaining cybersecurity within a variety of organizations.

-This minor is available to both UNH Durham and Manchester students.
+This minor is available to CPS Online, Durham, and Manchester students.
 Students must be accepted into a participating accelerated master’s program to complete this minor.

-Some courses may be taken at any time, but other courses may be taken only after a student is accepted into one of the participating accelerated master’s programs, which currently include:
+Depending on the courses chosen, this minor may be completed 100% online or in a hybrid format (online/in-person courses).
+Some courses may be taken at any time, but other courses may be taken only after a student is accepted into one of the following participating accelerated master’s programs:

 • Master of Science in Cybersecurity Policy and Risk Management (MS CPRM)